 Stretch PA-RISC Chipset

-HP Stretch was a 64-bit HP PA-RISC system design for midrange servers based on PA-8500 to 8700 processors, a complicated setup with a central system controller and links to processor and I/O controllers and PCI bridges.
-The main system bus is an HP Itanium bus, with converters for the processor Runway+/Runway DDR buses.
-There are four main components, and the following buses used:
+HP Stretch was a 64-bit system design for midrange PA-RIC servers based on PA-8500 to 8700 processors.
+Stretch is based on a central system controller and links (ropes) to processors, I/O controllers and PCI bridges.
+Main system bus is an HP Itanium bus with converters for the processor Runway+/Runway DDR buses.

 CPU0 CPU1 CPU2 CPU3 CPU4 CPU5 CPU6 CPU7